celo-org/docs/docs/developer-resources/contractkit/odis.md

 ---
 title: Querying on-chain identifiers with ODIS
+description: How to use ODIS to query the on-chain identifier given a phone number.
 slug: /developer-guide/contractkit/odis
 ---
+# Query On-Chain Identifiers with ODIS

-This guide walks through using ContractKit to query the on-chain identifier given a phone number.
-See [this overview document](/celo-codebase/protocol/identity/phone-number-privacy.md) for more details on ODIS.
+How to use ODIS to query the on-chain identifier given a phone number.

+___

+## What is ODIS?

 One of Celo's key features is the ability to associate a phone number to a Celo address.
 This provides a convenient payment experience for Celo users.
 To map a phone number to an address, the on-chain identifier for a given phone number must first be retrieved.
 With this identifier, the address can be looked up on-chain.

 :::info